How Astronomer Jocelyn Bell Burnell Shaped Our Understanding of the Universe by Discovering Pulsars, Only to Be Excluded from the Nobel Prize

 By Maria Popova

 In July of 1967, the month of her twenty-fourth birthday, Northern Irish astrophysicist Jocelyn Bell Burnell (b.
-July 15, 1943) discovered the first pulsar.
-This was landmark evidence that neutron stars — the collapsed core left behind by the final explosion of a dying star, first proposed a year after the discovery of the neutron in 1933 — were real.
+July 15, 1943) noticed something strange — something she called a “scruff” of sudden activity — in the pen-and-paper charts of data coming in from the massive dipole telescope in her charge.
+On November 28, she and her supervisor were able to capture a more detailed recording of one of these odd signals.
+It was the epoch-making discovery of a pulsar, landmark evidence that neutron stars — the collapsed core left behind by the final explosion of a dying star, first proposed a year after the discovery of the neutron in 1933 — were real.
 But the most significant implication of the discovery was that if neutron stars could result from stellar death, so could black holes, which even Einstein considered a neat but limited, purely mathematical, and possibly unprovable theoretical construct.

 Pulsars — enormous, rapidly spinning, extremely dense spheres of nuclear matter magnetized with a strength exceeding Earth’s magnetic fields by an order of millions, even thousands of trillions — thus shaped our present understanding of the universe.
 Bell Burnell discovered the first four.